Subscribe to get access

-Hot and dry.
+Hot and dry equal wildfires.
 These are the watchwords for large fires.
-While every fire needs a spark to ignite and fuel to burn, the hot and dry conditions in the atmosphere determine the likelihood of a fire starting, its intensity and the speed at which it spreads.
-Over the past several decades, as the world has increasingly warmed, so has its potential to burn.
+While every fire needs a spark to ignite and fuel to burn.
+For the hot and dry conditions in the atmosphere determine the likelihood of a fire starting.
+Also its intensity and the speed at which it spreads.
+Over the past several decades, as the world has increasingly warmed.
+Also has its potential to burn.
 Lately it’s Australia.

 Since 1880, the world has warmed by 1.9 degrees Fahrenheit (1.09 degrees Celsius).
-All with the five warmest years on record occurring in the last five years.
+All with the five warmest years on record.
+All occurring in the last five years.

 Since the 1980s, the wildfire season has lengthened across a quarter of the world’s vegetated surface.
 Then in some places like California, fire has become nearly a year-round risk.